 The copy referred to in Rule 141(1) is deemed to be duly filed if it is available to the EPO and is to be included in the file of the European patent application under the conditions determined by the President.
 According to the Decision of the President dated 5 October 2010, OJ EPO 2010, 600, for the time being these exceptions are not based on an agreement with the national patent offices, but are limited to cases where a search report of the following type was drawn up by the EPO on an application whose priority is claimed:

-Furthermore, according to the Decisions of the President dated 9 December 2010 (OJ EPO 2011, 62), and 19 September 2012 (OJ EPO 2012, 540) and 27 February 2013 (OJ EPO 2013, 216), the EPO includes in the file of a European patent application a copy of the search results referred to in Rule 141(1), thus exempting the applicant from filing said copy, where the priority of a first filing made in one of the following states is claimed:
+Furthermore, according to the Decisions of the President dated 9 December 2010 (OJ EPO 2011, 62), 19 September 2012 (OJ EPO 2012, 540), and 27 February 2013 (OJ EPO 2013, 216), and 10 December 2014 (OJ EPO 2015, A2), the EPO includes in the file of a European patent application a copy of the search results referred to in Rule 141(1), thus exempting the applicant from filing said copy, where the priority of a first filing made in one of the following states (listed in order of entry into force of the agreements) is claimed:

 Furthermore, for divisional applications, where the results of the search on the claimed priority have already been provided in respect of the parent application, the applicant need not provide them again in respect of the divisional application (see the Notice from the EPO dated 28 July 2010, OJ EPO 2010, 410).